0x4447-office/0x4447_webpage_documentation/docs/README.md

 This is the official Documentation page for 0x4447, LLC products.
 On this site you'll find the documentation for all of our products that we have on the [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=80edcebf-11fb-4c36-a3f4-49eb40b518a3).

-## Core Idea of Our Products
+## Core Idea behind Our Products

-The core idea of our products was to design them in a way where there would be as little management as possible.
-This way you can focus on what matters and not have to manage yet another server.
+The core idea behind our products is to function with as little management as possible.
+We have designed them this way so that you can focus on what matters moat to you, without having to manage yet another server.

-For this reason you should not make any changes to the underlying operating system, make manual changes in the configuration etc.
+With this purpose in mind, you should not make any changes to the underlying operating system, make manual changes in the configuration etc.

-We will provide over time updates to add features, fix bugs or update version of different packages.
+Over time We will provide new features, bug fixes, and updated versions of different packages.

-Thees products should be treaded as  appliances.
+These products should be treated as appliances.

 ## Support

-If you have any question(s) or issue(s) regarding our products, feel free to reach us through our [support page](https://support.0x4447.com/).
+If you have any questions or issues regarding our products, feel free to reach us through our [support page](https://support.0x4447.com/).

 ## Feedback